jamnnuts/MAD-TicTacToe/README.md

 prefer a larger challenge.
 - fragment_game_board_frag5x5.xml: This XML file defines the layout for the 5x5 game board, offering an even larger grid for players who seek an extended and strategic gaming experience.
-- fragment_leaderboard.xml: In this XML file, you'll find the layout for the leaderboard screen.
-It displays high scores and achievements, allowing users to show they compare to other players.
 - fragment_main_menu.xml: The app's main menu is defined in this XML file.
 It serves as the entry point for users and provides options for selecting game modes, accessing settings, and navigating to other parts of the app.
 - fragment_player_creation.xml: When users create or edit their profiles and choose avatars, this XML file controls the layout and options.